free-beer/wizardry/README.md

       for a step has been deployed to the page.
 This is an opportunity to do additional work such as setting the current control focus.
 This function is passed the control state as a parameter.

+    * templateData - If present this function will be called when generating the context used while populating the UI template.
+If this function is provided then a combination of the state object and return value from this function will provide the context in which the template will be generated (be careful about object property names as those in the state object will be given priority over values in the object returned from this function).
+If not present then the current state object is used template generation only.
+This function allows for the addition of temporary data elements to a template context, stuff that you perhaps don't want to pollute the state with.

 The ```ui``` entry is a little more complicated so it will be expanded upon separately.
 When specifying the UI for a step you can choose from a number of